cnizzardini/cakephp-swagger-bake/README.md

 - Checkout the [debug commands](#debug-commands) for troubleshooting and the [bake theme](#bake-theme) for generating RESTful controllers.

-## Automatic Documentation
+## Automated OpenAPI

-I built this library to reduce the need for attributes to build documentation.
 SwaggerBake will automatically build the following from your existing routes and models without additional effort:

 - Paths
     - Resource (route)
     - Operations
         - Summary and description
         - GET, POST, PATCH, DELETE
         - Form fields and JSON using your Cake models
         - Responses
         - Sub resources
         - Security/Authentication
 - Schema

-[See details](#details) for how CakePHP conventions are interpreted into OpenAPI 3.0 schema.
+    - Properties (fields)

 SwaggerBake works with your existing YML definitions and will not overwrite anything.

+## Routes

+Your [RESTful routes](https://book.cakephp.org/4/en/development/routing.html#restful-routing) are used to build OpenAPI paths and operations.

-## Doc Blocks
+## Controllers

-SwaggerBake will parse your [DocBlocks](https://docs.phpdoc.org/latest/guides/docblocks.html) for information.
-The first line reads as the Operation Summary and the second as the Operation Description, `@see`, `@deprecated`, and `@throws` are also supported.
-Throw tags use the Exception classes HTTP status code.
-For instance, a `MethodNotAllowedException` displays as a 405 response in Swagger UI, while a standard PHP Exception displays as a 500 code.
-You must use the FQN for exceptions.
+SwaggerBake will parse the [DocBlocks](https://docs.phpdoc.org/latest/guides/docblocks.html) on your controller actions to for additional OpenAPI Operation data.

 ```php
 /**